ikjordan/ABIE/README.md

 A simulation comprising the Sun, Neptune and a large number of small Kuiper belt like objects.
 The simulation shows some of the the objects falling into resonance with Neptune.
 See e.g. https://en.wikipedia.org/wiki/Resonant_trans-Neptunian_object

-Illustrates the use of CUDA and OpenMP in more demanding simulations.
+Illustrates the use of CUDA, OpenCL and OpenMP in more demanding simulations.
+Switch from Wisom-Holman to Gauss-Radau 15 to enable CUDA or OpenCL

 #### `display.py`
 Helper class to display multiple graphs using `matplotlib`